 The psychological effects of mandrake:

-Mandrake induces delirium — which is an acute psychotic state in which a person loses touch with reality.
+Mandrake induces delirium, an acute psychotic state in which a person loses touch with reality.

 They experience a departure from reality.
 Seeing, hearing, smelling, tasting, or touching something in their environment that nobody else is experiencing.
-Delusional thinking is also common — which involves a firm, fixed belief in something not consistent with objective reality.
+Delusional thinking is also common, involving a fixed belief in something not consistent with objective reality.

 Mandrake trip reports often include visions of demons or other entities with malicious intent.
-Users report having interactions with friends or family members that were completely imagined or see animated objects or mythological creatures.
+Users report interacting with friends or family members who were completely imagined.
 Other common reports include delusions that there are people “out to get you” or the feeling that you’re being tracked or followed by someone.